In this post we will learn how to safely connect two or more transistors in parallel, these can be BJTs or mosfets, we will discuss both.

 What is "Thermal Runaway" in BJTs

-As per their specs, transistors (BJTs) need to be operated under reasonably cooler conditions and that's why we install heatsinks on them to maintain the above criterion.
+As per their specs, transistors (BJTs) need to be operated under reasonably cooler conditions, so that their power dissipation does not exceed the maximum specified value.
+And that's why we install heatsinks on them to maintain the above criterion.

 Moreover, BJTs have a negative temperature coefficient characteristic which force them to increase their rate of conduction proportionately as their case temperature increases.